mak448a/mak448a/README.md

 ## Contact me
-If you would like to get in touch with me, send a friend request to `mak448a` on Discord.
+If you would like to get in touch with me, try one of the options below.

-Here is my <a href="https://mak448a.github.io/">website.</a>
+- Send a friend request to `mak448a` on Discord.
+- Send an email to <a href="mailto:mak448a.comfy891@slmail.me">mak448a.comfy891@slmail.me</a>.

+Check <a href="https://mak448a.github.io/">my website</a> for more contact information.